Rising to the challenge

 The remote location of many of PNG’s villages and the terrain of winding rivers and dense forest presents challenging working conditions that students could experience and learn from during their YWAM outreach.

 The commitment of these budding nurses and midwives to the areas of rural, remote and tropical health provided a huge benefit for the communities they visited.

-“These are very remote villages and there is no other health care,” Marie said.
-“On one of our two week out-reaches we completed over 4000 childhood immunisations.
+“These are very remote villages and there is no other health care,” Marie says.
+“On one of our two week outreaches we completed over 4000 childhood immunisations.
 For most of the people, most of the time, women have no access to any maternity care, there is no access to medical care in most of the villages.

-The experience proves invaluable for the students, in that it not only tests their skills, but illustrates just how much they know from studying at JCU.
+The experience proves invaluable for the students in that it not only tests their skills, but also illustrates just how much they know from studying at JCU.

 “When you’ve got a low resource setting where all you’re relying on is your knowledge and skills, you realise how much you do know and how much you can do.”

-JCU’s participation in the YWAM Medical Ships program is in its first year, but will also be running in 2019 and hopefully beyond.
+JCU’s participation in the YWAM Medical Ships program has been running since 2018.

 Discover the difference you can make with JCU Nursing and Midwifery.